nqrduck/Tutorials/2_LimeNQR.md

 1. Load the FID pulse sequence in the `Pulse Programmer`.
 You can use the same sequence as in the [NQRduck Simulator Tutorial](1_Simulator.md).
 Make sure to add an TR event to the sequence.
 The last event in your pulse sequence will always be interpreted as the TR time.
 If you don't add a TR event, the duty cycle of the TX pulse might be too high and you could damage things.

-2. We use a pre-amplifier to amplify the signal of the LimeNQR spectrometer.
+2. We use a [pre-amplifier](docs/PreAmp.md) to amplify the signal of the LimeNQR spectrometer.
 Connect the TX port of the LimeNQR spectrometer to the Pre Amplifier.
 Connect the Pre Amplifier to the 12V Power Supply.
 Make sure the Pre Amplifier is cooled because it will burn out otherwise.
 The RX port of the LimeNQR spectrometer can stay unconnected.
-Connect the Dummy Load to the Probe Port of the transcoupler.
+Connect the Dummy Load to the Probe Port of the [transcoupler](docs/Transcoupler.md).

 3. Connect the gate of the LimeNQR to the oscilloscope on Channel 1.
 Trigger on a rising flank on Channel 1.
 Use a timescale that makes sense for your pulse sequence.

 4. Go to the spectrometer `Settings` and set the `TX gain` to `10`.

-5. Turn on the RFPA - you should hear the cooling fan of the RFPA spinning.
+5. Turn on the [RFPA](docs/RFPA.md - you should hear the cooling fan of the [RFPA](docs/RFPA.md spinning.

 6. Plug in the LimeNQR spectrometer you should hear the LimeNQR fan spinning.